resource-disaggregation/jiffy/docs/src/quick_start.md

 ## Using Jiffy

-Once the directory server and storage server is running, you can store and query using Python or Java client APIs.
+Once the directory server and storage server are running, you can store and query using Python or Java client APIs.